-What started as a way for moms to socialize, have a little fun, and serve as a source of playful memes and social media material ten years ago is now developing into a health crisis.
-“Mommy Wine Culture,” originally conceived as a way for overworked and stressed-out moms to relax and enjoy each other’s company, has evolved into a crisis of sorts, with many wine mommies paying a tough price for taking what was considered a joke a little too far.
+What started as a way for moms to socialize, have a little fun, and serve as a source of playful memes and social media material ten years ago is now developing into physical and mental health crisis.
+“Mommy Wine Culture,” originally conceived as a way for overworked and stressed-out moms to relax and enjoy each other’s company, has evolved into a crisis of sorts.
+Many wine mommies pay a tough price for taking a joke about moms drinking a little too far.

 Origin of Mommy Wine Culture